wlsong/PyLipID/README.rst

 Installation
 ============

-To install the PyLipID Python package, you need a few Python package dependencies which is listed in the `requirement.txt` file.

-If these dependencies are not available in their required versions, the installation will fail.
-We thus recommend using the package installer pip:
+We recommend install PyLipID using the package installer `pip`:

 ``pip install pylipid``

-If you know what you are doing and want to build from the source, the package is also available for download on Github via:
+Alternatively, PyLipID can be installed from the source code.
+The package is available for download on Github via:

 ``git clone https://github.com/wlsong/PyLipID``

+Once the source code is downloaded, enter the source code directory and install the package as follow:

+``python setup.py install``